ClusterWS/ClusterWS-Client-JS/README.md

 *`'data'` can be any type you want such as `array`, `string`, `object`, `...`*

-**To make sure that user is connected to the server before subscribing, do it on `connect` event or on any other events which you emit from the server, otherwise subscription will not work properly**
+**To make sure that user is connected to the server before subscribing, do it on `connect` event or on any other events which you emit from the server, otherwise subscription may not work properly**

 # Happy codding !!! :sunglasses: